crukci-bioinformatics/mga2/README.md

 mga_adapter_alignments.tsv.gz | Table containing adapter matches for each of the sampled sequences

-The directory to which these files are written can be configured using the `--output-dir` command line option or the `outputDir` parameter if using a config file.
+The directory to which these files are written can be configured using the `--outputDir` command line option or the `outputDir` parameter if using a config file.

-Additionally, it is possible to set a prefix for the file names using the `--output-prefix` command line option of the `outputPrefix` parameter.
+Additionally, it is possible to set a prefix for the file names using the `--outputPrefix` command line option or the `outputPrefix` parameter.
 This might be useful for prepending an identifier for the run or flow cell to the output file names, e.g.

-    nextflow run crukci-bioinformatics/mga2 --output-prefix="H3MTJDRXY"
+    nextflow run crukci-bioinformatics/mga2 --outputPrefix="H3MTJDRXY"

 ### Summary plot